Yelagin Island

 Yelagin Island (Елагин остров) is a park island at the mouth of the Neva River which is part of St. Petersburg, Russia.
 Yelagin Island is home to the Yelagin Palace but has a few other buildings as well.
-A former suburban estate of 18 century Russian nobles and later of a dowager Empress Maria, widow of Paul I of Russia, it has been serving since after the revolutions of 1917 as a city public park, officially Central Park of Culture and Rest named after Sergey Kirov, the famous Bolshevik city leader of early 1930s who supervised development of the city.
+A former suburban estate of 18th-century Russian nobles and later of Empress Maria, widow of Paul I of Russia, since the Russian Revolution of 1917 it has served as a city public park, officially Central Park of Culture and Rest named after Sergey Kirov, the famous Bolshevik city leader of the early 1930s who supervised the development of the city.

 Geography

 It is a flat island located in the delta of the Neva River, between the Grand Nevka branch and the Central Nevka.
 The island has a surface of 94 hectares.
 It stretches from east to west for 2.1 km and has a maximum width from north to south of 0.8 km.